Close Menu

 Verdict

-Bleeding Hearts continues bring a fresh voice to the horror genre within comics.
+Bleeding Hearts continues to bring a fresh voice to the horror genre within comics.
 Thanks to its fantastic artwork and thoughtful writing, this second issue presents an interesting new dynamic for the series to explore.

 ⭐⭐⭐⭐⭐